ricnogfer/pypsatopo/README.md

     python pypsatopo.py my_network.nc --no-broken-missing
     ```

 - To color a certain component (namely: bus, generator, load, store or line) in function of its carrier, set parameter `carrier_color` with a dictionary containing key-value pairs, where key is the name of a carrier and value is a color assigned to it.
-For instance, setting parameter `carrier_color = {"my_carrier0": "red", "my_carrier1": "green", "my_carrier2": "blue"}` tells PyPSATopo to color a component in `red`, `green` or `blue` whenever its carrier is `my_carrier0`, `my_carrier1` or `my_carrier2`, respectively.
 Acceptable colors are defined [here](https://graphviz.org/doc/info/colors.html).
+As an example, the following generates the topographical representation of a network with its components colored in `red`, `green` or `blue` whenever their carriers are `my_carrier0`, `my_carrier1` or `my_carrier2`, respectively:

+    ```python
+    pypsatopo.generate(my_network, carrier_color = {"my_carrier0": "red", "my_carrier1": "green", "my_carrier2": "blue"})
+    ```

+    ```bash
+    python pypsatopo.py my_network.nc --carrier-color my_carrier0 red my_carrier1 green my_carrier2 blue
+    ```

     Alternatively, in case `carrier_color` is set to `True` (instead of a dictionary), PyPSATopo automatically assigns a new color to each distinct carrier found in the network and colors all the components associated to the carrier with this color.
-As an example, the following generates the topographical representation of a network with its components being colored in function of their carriers:
+As an example, the following generates the topographical representation of a network with its components colored in function of their carriers:

     ```python
     pypsatopo.generate(my_network, carrier_color = True)